-Author Accuses Honduras Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book
+Author Accuses Honduran Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book

 Mrs. Alegria, what are your reasons for writing this book?

-First of all, because following the fraud I suffered and the consequent betrayal of Cardinal Maradiaga to my family, I discovered a dark side in him and I could not live in peace and serenity for the rest of my life without having made this public denunciation; because my Christian, ethical and moral principles did not allow me to keep quiet about such terrible things, that would have made me responsible for a cover-up; because to declare what I know and what they have done to me is not only a right that I have, but a duty; because I am a victim of the corrupt system that reigns in the current papacy.
+First of all, because, following the fraud, I suffered; and the consequent betrayal of Cardinal Maradiaga to my family: I discovered a dark side in him, and I could not live in peace and serenity for the rest of my life without having made this public denunciation; because my Christian, ethical and moral principles did not allow me to keep quiet about such terrible things — that would have made me responsible for a cover-up; because to declare what I know and what they have done to me is not only a right that I have, but a duty; because I am a victim of the corrupt system that reigns in the current papacy.

-I do not limit myself to telling my painful experience, I go much further, because there are things that many people don’t know for lack of information.
-Also, because the wicked triumph when the righteous are silent and because God himself is being mocked.
+I do not limit myself to telling my painful experience.
+I go much further because there are things that many people don’t know for lack of information; also, because the wicked triumph when the righteous are silent; and because God himself is being mocked.

 Why did you choose the title Sacred Betrayal?